ohryshyn/odin-project/FCC: Personal Portfolio/README.md

 ## Lessons Learned

 - creating an auto-fit/auto-fill grid
-- linking files in another folders
+- linking files in local folders
 - fitting objects inside containers
 - using of vh/vw
 - animating with keyframes rule